-Anyone who has been micromanaged at some point knows it is no fun, but it can have different effects on different people.
-Some employees will do anything possible to try to earn the trust they feel like they are being denied.
-While this might seem beneficial initially, it can have damaging long-term effects because these people usually burn out when that trust never comes.
+Anyone who has been micromanaged knows it is no fun, but it can affect different people.
+Some employees will do anything possible to earn the trust they feel like they are being denied.
+While this might seem beneficial initially, it can have damaging long-term effects because they usually burn out when that trust never comes.

 If the point is ensuring success for the company, what's the problem with micromanaging?
 Why stop?
 There are actually several reasons why micromanaging can be damaging to an organization over time:

 A predictable response from a micromanager might be that they’re concerned about an employee making mistakes.
 While this may seem justifiable, it’s important to remember that making mistakes is one of the most effective ways for an employee to learn.
 Working through failure also helps to build resilience, which is incredibly important in today’s fast-changing economy.
 Combined with development assessments that identify which skills an employee needs to work on, making mistakes is critical to professional growth.